 |Religious affiliation||Roman Catholic|

-When applying to Our Lady of the Lake University, it's important to note the application deadline is July 15, and the early action deadline is December 1.
-Scores for either the ACT or SAT test are due July 15.
-The application fee at Our Lady of the Lake University is $25.
-It is selective, with an acceptance rate of 55.3 percent and an early acceptance rate of 76.7 percent.
+When applying to Our Lady of the Lake University, it's important to note the application deadline is rolling.
+Scores for either the ACT or SAT test are due August 15.
+The application fee at Our Lady of the Lake University is $35.
+It is less selective, with an acceptance rate of 49.8 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at Our Lady of the Lake University is 16:1, and the school has 64.7 percent of its classes with fewer than 20 students.
-The most popular majors at Our Lady of the Lake University include: Psychology; Business, Management, Marketing, and Related Support Services; Education; Liberal Arts and Sciences, General Studies and Humanities; and Health Professions and Related Programs.
-The average freshman retention rate, an indicator of student satisfaction, is 57.8 percent.
+The student-faculty ratio at Our Lady of the Lake University is 16:1, and the school has 62.5 percent of its classes with fewer than 20 students.
+The most popular majors at Our Lady of the Lake University include: Business, Management, Marketing, and Related Support Services; Psychology; Liberal Arts and Sciences, General Studies and Humanities; Education; and Public Administration and Social Service Professions.
+The average freshman retention rate, an indicator of student satisfaction, is 60.8 percent.